oasisprotocol/old-docs/src/operators/staking-competition-rules.md

 operators as possible.
 That said, citizens and residents of certain jurisdictions may not be eligible to receive rewards due to legal requirements.
-Your participation and eligibility to receive rewards are also subject to **KYC** and depending on your country of residence accredited investor verification.
+Your participation and eligibility to receive rewards are also subject to **KYC** and depending on your country of residence **accredited investor verification**.
 Before joining, be sure to read the official rules **[here][eligibility-rules]**.

 ## How to join